 Dan: My kids are great!
 They are so adaptable and love the adventure.
 They have been amazing!

 WEC: What do you like to do in your time off?

 Dan: I like to cook, play basketball, swim, play guitar and video games, and spend time with my kids.
 I also love the NFL (American football), so I try to watch that when I can.

 Read more about WEC’s short-term missions here.

 In 2019 Dan and his family are moving to Tasmania to begin their cross-cultural missions training at Worldview Centre for Intercultural Studies.
-Let’s pray for Dan as he makes plans to start the next part of his adventure of faith with WEC.
+Let’s pray for Dan on the next part of his adventure of faith with the Lord.